 See full results on our Results page.

-See tables after round 1 on our League Tables page.
+See updated leagues on our League Tables page.

 Click here to see the 680kg semi final between Clonmany & Mountain View.

 Click here to see the 680kg final between Clonmany & St Pats.